xuchen66/sphinx-emdocs/source/serialem_note_UTAPI.rst

 I manually added the sequential numbers here for the index.

-You can also just not using the UTAPI, but you don't have to do that.
+You can also just not using the UTAPI at all, but you don't have to do that.

 .. code-block:: ruby